tc39/how-we-work/explainer.md

 ## Motivation

-*Why is this important to have in the JavaScript language*
+*Why is this important to have in the JavaScript language?*

 Frobnication comes up in all areas of computer science, in both front-end and back-end programming.
 See [CATB](http://catb.org/jargon/html/F/frobnicate.html) for details.